OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/nastran/README.txt

                nastran_id="1",
                nastran_fieldnum=3)

 Note that the Nastran_card (the keyword) and the id must be strings, while the fieldnum must be an integer.
+In order to make sense of what fields to change, an understanding of Nastran is required.
+Each field specifies a different attribute which can be modified.
+In order to find out which fields modify which attributes, consult Nastran documentation.

+In general, a sample input line will look something like:

+    PSHELL         8       4       3

+Here, PSHELL is the keyword, or the type of thing that you're modifying.
+The first number is usually the id, so in this case, 8.
+In this example, there are two attributes, with values 4 and 3, that control something about this PSHELL.
+Just as an example, for a PSHELL, the second argument (4) would dictate what material card we're referencing and the third argument (3) would specify the thickness.

  - Parsing Nastran's output